When does architectural visualization pay for itself?

 Variable 1 — Off-plan sales velocity

 Industry benchmark for off-plan residential is 24+ weeks to 80% sold.
-Our average across 14 tower projects is 9–12 weeks with proper renders + a flythrough.
+Launches marketed with proper renders and a flythrough consistently sell materially faster.
 If your debt cost is £30k/week, every week shaved is £30k saved.

 Variable 2 — Pricing power